hernanbari/pylissom/docs/notes/lissom.rst

 ======

 *The LISSOM model focuses on V1 and the structures to which it connects.
-This chapter explains the key concepts of the LISSOM networks: its architecture, activation and learning rule.*
+This note explains the key concepts of the LISSOM networks: its architecture, activation and learning rule.*

 LISSOM principles